 5. Activate Dark Mode

-6. Reduce transition effects on your iPad
+6. Reduce transition effects

-7. Prevent alerts from waking up your iPad
+7. Prevent alerts from waking your iPad

-8. Turn off Bluetooth and Wi-Fi
+8. Turn off Ask to Join Networks, not Wi-Fi itself

 9. Turn off cellular data